navisingh14/OODD-Programming-Assignment/README.md

   You can also creating a admin/user member after you log in as a superadmin/admin by clicking New button at the top right header.

-2. Creating member(deleting member):

-3. Update information:
+2. Update information:
+  You can always update your own membership information by clicking Profile in the Account drop-down button at the top right heder.
+  An superadmin member can edit the information of admin/user member, an admin member can edit the information of user member.
+This can be done by clicking the username from the Listing Members form, after you click Member button in the header.

-4. Book a Room(cancel, email notice):
+3. Book a Room(cancel, email notice):

-5. Multiplte Booking:
+4. Multiplte Booking:

-6. Booking history of a room:
+5. Booking history of a room: